Verónika Mendoza: Congress of Peru

 In the 2011 Peruvian general elections she ran for Congress, in representation of Cusco, on the Gana Perú coalition’s ticket.
 She was elected to the office with 47,088 votes.
 Her term expired in July 2016.
 She was later named Vice President of the Peruvian Congress’ Committee for Culture and Cultural Heritage.
 She was also a member of the Congressional Commission on Andean, Amazonian, and Afro-Peruvian Peoples, the Environment, and Ecology.
 Mendoza is a member of the Campaign in Defense of Water and Territory.

 She has served the head of the Cusco Congressional delegation.
-She resigned from the Gana Perú Congressional delegation on 4 June 2012, following violent repression of protesters and strikers in Espinar Province.
+She resigned from the Gana Perú Congressional delegation on 4 June 2012, following repression of protesters and strikers in Espinar Province.
 Mendoza said she distanced herself from Humala's government, stating "I parted ways with the movement a year into Ollanta Humala’s term, when he quickly betrayed the ideals for which he had been elected.
 From that moment onward, myself and others set out to find a vehicle that could include the people and organizations making up the diverse Peruvian left."
 Shortly thereafter, she helped create the Broad Front coalition of left-wing parties, trade unions and other organizations.